hhursev/recipe-scrapers/README.rst

     >>> scraper = scrape_me('https://www.allrecipes.com/recipe/158968/spinach-and-feta-turkey-burgers/')
     >>> help(scraper)

-In the previous example, we asked the library to scrape a web address (also known as a Universal Resource Location -- a URL).
+In the example above, we asked the library to scrape a web address (also known as a Universal Resource Location -- a URL).

 Behind the scenes, it made a web request to download the HTML (HyperText Markup Language -- a way of structuring information for a web browser to display it) from that URL.